FSLASER/re4-job-file-api/README.md

 ### Authentication Requirements

 - **User Passcode**: Required for all API endpoints.
 This can be found under your username after logging into the web interface (e.g., [https://beta.fslaser.com](https://beta.fslaser.com)).
 Note that for different website you will get a different user passcode.
-- **Device Access Code**: Required for all API endpoints.
-This is displayed on the device's touchscreen and is unique to each machine.
+- **Device ID**: Required for all API endpoints.
+This is a unique identifier for each machine.
   - The device must be added to the device list on the target API website
   - The device must be connected to the website
   - The generated `.lap` file will only work with the correct device